 b) Consultation with such others as the ad hoc grievance committee deems necessary to provide a thorough investigation of the grievance, including scientific ramifications or concerns, and other mitigating or extenuating circumstances that bear upon the situation.

-4) The ad hoc grievance committee expeditiously considers the facts of the case and presents a written report to the senior associate dean for academic affairs and diversity.
+4) The ad hoc grievance committee expeditiously considers the facts of the case and presents a written report to the senior associate dean for academic affairs.
 The report includes findings of facts and recommendations, if any.
 Every precaution is taken to ensure the confidentiality of information obtained at meetings of the ad hoc grievance committee.
 The committee also makes every effort to conclude the investigation promptly and to take any needed remedial action.

 a) Take whatever action he feels is warranted, using the report of the ad hoc grievance committee as advisory information.